fireheart12/reverse-oldification/readme.md

 ### Rescaling :

-All the images of the data set will be resized to 224 X 224 dimensions.
+All the images of the data set will be resized to **224 X 224 dimensions**.
 This is in accordance with the input size expected by the neural network architecture(encoder).

 ### Batch Size :